 In 2014, an acupuncturist, a professor emeritus of complementary medicine, a senior research fellow, a member of the Dept. of Anesthesiology and Perioperative Care at UCI, a pharmacologist, and a retired family physician all walked into a bar.
 Just kidding, but they did come together to discuss the treatment of acupuncture.
 Although their opinions varied, one contender said, “Strong evidence exists that acupuncture is effective for chronic pain conditions.
-For depression, we have evidence that acupuncture is a useful adjunct to conventional care.”
+For depression, we have evidence that [it] is a useful adjunct to conventional care.”

 In addition to that, someone else stated, “My opinion is that acupuncture stimulations trigger the release of beneficial hormones and, theoretically, can serve as a mood stabilizer.”